junxit/us-congress-bills-115/metadata.md

 - 2017-05-11 — Placed on the Union Calendar, Calendar No. 69.
 - 2017-05-11 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-116.
 - 2017-05-11 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-116.
+- 2017-05-16 — Rules Committee Resolution H. Res.
+323 Reported to House.
+Rule provides for consideration of H.R.
+115 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-17 shall be considered as adopted and the bill, as amended, shall be considered as read.
+- 2017-05-17 — Rule H. Res.
+323 passed House.
+- 2017-05-18 — Considered as unfinished business. (consideration: CR H4341)
+- 2017-05-18 — Considered under the provisions of rule H. Res.
+323. (consideration: CR H4332-4340)
+- 2017-05-18 — DEBATE - The House proceeded with one hour of debate on H.R.
+115.
+- 2017-05-18 — House amendment offered
+- 2017-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-18 — On passage Passed by the Yeas and Nays: 271 - 143 (Roll no. 265). (text: CR H4333)
+- 2017-05-18 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+115, the Chair put the question on passage and by voice vote announced that the ayes had prevailed.
+Mr. Conyers demanded the yeas and nays, and the Chair postponed further proceedings on passage of the bill until later in the legislative day.
+- 2017-05-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 271 - 143 (Roll no. 265).(text: CR H4333)
+- 2017-05-18 — Rule provides for consideration of H.R.
+115 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-17 shall be considered as adopted and the bill, as amended, shall be considered as read.
+- 2017-05-18 — The previous question was ordered pursuant to the rule.